Zoning Overview and Definitions

 A conditional use permit is a zoning exception that allows landowners to use land in a way not typically permitted within the particular zoning district.

-Density is the amount of development allowed per acre, and is calculated by the number of dwelling units per acre (for residential) or floor area ratio (for commercial).
+Density is the amount of land per acre that allows development and is quantified in residential areas by the number of dwelling units per acre or for commercial areas, by calculating the ratio of the floor area.

 Down-zoning refers to when the local government rezones a property or multiple properties to a more restrictive zoning district; an example would be a commercial shopping district that allows only single-family housing.